12 Days of Holiday Fire Safety

 -

 Drink responsibly.
-Attempting to cook or smoke while under the influence of alcohol is too often a contributing factor in fatal fires.
+Cooking or smoking while impaired is too often a contributing factor in fatal fires.

 -